Joplin, Missouri

-Joplin is a city in Jasper and Newton counties in the southwestern corner of the U.S. state of Missouri.
-The bulk of the city is in Jasper County, while the southern portion is in Newton County.
-Joplin is the largest city located within both Jasper and Newton Counties – even though it is not the county seat of either county (Carthage is the seat of Jasper County while Neosho is the seat of Newton County).
-With a population of 51,762 as of the 2020 census, Joplin is the 12th most-populous city in the state.
-The city covers an area of 38.21 square miles (92.41 km^{2}) on the outer edge of the Ozark Mountains.
-Joplin is the main hub of the three-county Joplin-Miami, Missouri-Oklahoma Metro area, which is home to 210,077 people; this makes the city the fifth largest metropolitan area in Missouri.
+Joplin is a city in Jasper and Newton counties in the U.S. state of Missouri.
+Most of the city lies in Jasper County, with the southern portion of Joplin extending into Newton County.
+With a population of 51,762 at the 2020 census, Joplin is the 12th most-populous city in the state.
+The city covers an area of 38.21 sqmi on the outer edge of the Ozark Mountains in southwestern Missouri.
+Joplin is the principal city of the three-county Joplin metropolitan area, which is home to 210,077 people and is the fifth-largest metropolitan area in Missouri.
 In May 2011, a violent EF5 tornado killed more than 150 people and destroyed one-third of the city.